FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/HTTPServerConfiguration.md

     "title": "Configure HTTP server messages ",
     "linkTitle": "Configure HTTP server messages",
     "weight": "100"
 }Use the *HTTP Settings* page to enable and disable HTTP server messages and to configure the Message of the Day functionality.
-HTTP server messages are displayed to both licensed and unlicensed users after login using the <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span>.
+HTTP server messages are displayed to both licensed and unlicensed users after login using the .
 You can use these messages as notifications, for example, announce dates for planned maintenance.
 The message text is presented in a pop-up box with a **Do not show again** checkbox and an **OK** button.

 The Message of the Day pop-up behavior depends on the current selection of the **Do not show again** checkbox: